zhijia/HPar/README.md

     ParallelParser pparser = new ParallelParser(html, numThreads);
     doc = pparser.parse();

-**Note:** The prototype is mainly for research purpose.
+**Note:** The prototype is still under development.
 Though it passed the included test set (up to 8 threads), the current version does not guarantee the resulted DOM tree is always the same as that from a sequential version.
+**You are welcome to contribute to this project to make it more solid.**

 ### Publication: